-When the net assets balance of the Fund exceeds or is less than the required budgeted amount for the ensuing fiscal year, the rates charged, assessments, or transfers established for that Fund are to be adjusted in the ensuing fiscal year to meet the objectives stated above.
+When the net position balance of the Fund exceeds or is less than the required budgeted amount for the ensuing fiscal year, the rates charged, assessments, or transfers established for that Fund are to be adjusted in the ensuing fiscal year to meet the objectives stated above.
 The budgets for the District's other funds are also established accordingly to accommodate such rates, assessments, or transfers.

-It is deemed by the Board that a net assets balance of onefourth of the ensuing year's anticipated losses (based upon the annual actuarial study at a confidence level of not less than 50%) is reasonable and necessary to carry out the purposes of the Fund.
+It is deemed by the Board that a net position balance of one-fourth of the ensuing year's anticipated losses (based upon the annual actuarial study at a confidence level of not less than 50%) is reasonable and necessary to carry out the purposes of the Fund.